 At CFA Institute Research Foundation, many thanks to our past-chair Ted Aronson, CFA, for his tireless work on behalf of CFA Institute and the Research Foundation and his generous, multi-year donation that helped fund the Investment Data Alliance.
-Thanks too, to our current Chair and Vice-Chair Joanne Hill and Aaron Low, CFA, our Research Committee Chair and Co-Chair Bill Fung and Lotta Moberg, CFA, and all of the Research Foundation board members.
-And of course, we couldn't do all that we do without the great work of our Research Directors Larry Siegel and Luis Garcia-Feijoo, CFA.
+Thanks too, to our current Chair and Vice-Chair Aaron Low, CFA and Joanne Hill, our Research Committee Co-Chairs Bill Fung and Lotta Moberg, CFA, and all of the Research Foundation board members.
+And of course, we couldn't do all that we do without the great work of our Research Directors Larry Siegel and Luis Garcia-Feijoo, CFA and our Associate Director of Data Science Francesco Fabozzi.

 CFA Institute is critical to the operation of the Research Foundation and provides much of our funding and staffing needs.
-We thank Margaret Franklin, CFA, Paul Andrews, and Rhodri Preece, CFA, for their continuing support of the project and Jessica Lawson for her work as the

-Research Foundation Project Manager.
+We thank Margaret Franklin, CFA, Paul Andrews, Rhodri Preece, CFA, and Allison Adams for their continuing support of the project and Jessica Lawson for her work as the Research Foundation Project Manager.
 We would also like to thank the thousands of CFA Institute Research Foundation donors whose contributions have gone directly to support this project and the publication of the Research Foundation's content.

-Our goal for this publication and the whole Research Foundation Investment Data Alliance is to increase the global investment community's knowledge of quantitative investment strategies by providing the data, and tools to analyze the data, to CFA Institute members (note that in the mainland of China, CFA Institute accepts CFA® charterholders only) and others in the investment profession.
+Our goal for this publication and the whole Research Foundation Investment Data Alliance is to increase the global investment community's knowledge of quantitative investment strategies by providing the data, and tools to analyze the data, to CFA Institute members (note that in the mainland of China, CFA Institute accepts CFA[®] charterholders only) and others in the investment profession.
 We hope you find the research provided here valuable to your work and your career, and welcome your comments and suggestions on this, and all Research Foundation publications.